 To support this I have two real stories.
 One is from North Korea and another is from Andaman(India).

-Otto Warmbier was sentenced 15 years of imprisonment with rigorous labor for trying to steal a propaganda poster.
+Otto Warmbier was sentenced to 15 years of imprisonment with rigorous labor for trying to steal a propaganda poster.

 In both cases, the victims were aware of the consequences before the catastrophe happened.